 b) how their blatant mistranslation in most English Bibles causes Christians so much confusion,

 c) how translating them accurately provides an amazingly simple answer to all ten questions above,

 d) exactly what happens to a person at death as explained in the (accurately translated) Bible, and

 e) exactly what the ultimate destiny of Christians and non-Christians will be according to the (accurately translated) Bible,

 all explained in an easy-to-read style, Scripture-by-Scripture, with simple logic and common sense that anyone can understand,

 Read my free book Hell Is a Mistranslation

-to have the most difficult, hard to answer Bible questions – which most Christians avoid thinking, conversing, or preaching about because they seem to have no logical answer – answered logically and with amazing simplicity by translating a few important words accurately, according to the plain literal meaning of the underlying Greek and Hebrew words rather than inaccurately (according to pagan/Catholic tradition with no basis whatsoever in the underlying Greek or Hebrew words).
+to have the most difficult, hard to answer Bible questions – which most Christians avoid thinking, conversing, or preaching about because they seem to have no logical answer – answered logically and with amazing simplicity by translating a few important words accurately, according to the plain literal meaning of the underlying Greek and Hebrew words rather than according to pagan/Catholic tradition.

 God bless - I hope you the information I provide you with is helpful to you.
 And always remember: "Test everything and hold on to what is good."
 (1 Thess.
 5:21).